CareKeeper/CareKeeperApp/README.md

 ## Getting Started

 This repository is for the carekeeper application made for Jayme Hickman Lindsey.
-This application is a platform where caremanagers, individuals managing the care of another person,and caregivers can log, maintain communication on the status of the patient.
+Application that helps families manages the care of a loved one with Alzheimer’s or Dementia.
+The web app will help facilitate communication between paid caregivers and care managers.
+Our goal is to have it be able to track activities of daily living, medications, doctor appointments, and caregiver schedule.

 #### _**DEPLOYED SITE**_ -
 [Carekeeper link](https://carekeeper.herokuapp.com/)